haomingkoo/projectrepo/README.md

-# Final Resolved Title
+# Project Repository

-This is the merged README after resolving the conflict.
+This repository is for Module 2, Week 2 assignment to demonstrate my understanding of initializing repos, branching, merging, and remote workflows.